gammaspire/f2p_starhunter_bot/README.md

     * if sent to a channel in which $start_active_loop is active, will terminate the scheduled messages

 ## Miscellaneous Commands List
+### Note that every prefix command listed below has a slash command variant!
+Just replace the $ with / in the Discord textbox.

 * $add_inspo encouraging_message
     * will add an "encouraging" message to the list of options that the bot will randomly select from when it detects an "unhappy" word in a user's message